chaooo/hexo-theme-BlueLake/README.md

 #### Page
 Create folders inlcuding `index.md` in `source` folder to add pages, and add a `layout: page` in `front-matter` of `index.md`.

-#### Table of Contents
-TOC in a post can be enabled by adding a `toc: true` item in `front-matter`.

-#### Comments
-Comment feature of each post and page can be enabled (default) and disabled by adding a `comments: true` or a `comments: false` in `front-matter`.
-This could be useful when you want comment feature for a guestbook page, but don't want comment feature for a about page.

 #### About Page
 If you want to add about page,just run: